 What is Obon(お盆)?

-Obon is the one of Buddhism event in Japan.
+Obon is one of the Buddhism events in Japan.
 It is said that Obon is the season when the spirits of ancestors come back.
 It is a Japanese traditional custom that they welcome their ancestors.
 Many people go back to their hometown in this period, and they visit their graves.
 The family gathers in their hometown in Obon.

 And Bon-odori(盆踊り, Bon folk dance) is practiced at night in some areas.
 Participants are dancing wearing yukata.

 In my case, I go to my hometown in Obon but don’t have the custom of visiting graves.
 I remember my relatives gathered in hometown in my childhood, but after being an adult not do so.
-The custom of Obon may be being lost by changes in family structure or how to work.
+The custom of Obon maybe will be lost by changes in family structure or how to work.